MIRIPP/VaccumCleanBot-Arduino/README.md

 ## Hardware List

--Arduino Board (e.g. Arduino Uno, Arduino Mega, etc.)
+- Arduino Board (e.g. Arduino Uno, Arduino Mega, etc.)
--List of other required hardware components (e.g. sensors, motors, etc.)
+- List of other required hardware components (e.g. sensors, motors, etc.)

 Feel free to add any additional information, instructions, or acknowledgements as necessary.
 Good luck with your project!